 Check-in / Check-out Time

-Before you book a hostel, always read the fine print to find out their check-out time.
+Before you book a hostel, always look at their check-out time.
 Most hostels have a check out time of 10 or 11 Am.
 The best hostels have a check out time of noon.
-They know their guests.
-Backpackers generally aren’t early birds.
-Some people are hungover from the night before.
-Some just like to take their time.
-It’s nice to be able to sleep in and relax a bit in the morning.
+These places know their clientele and tend to be more relaxed.
+They aren’t trying to rush out the old guests to bring new ones in.

 I hate feeling rushed.
 I avoid hostels with a checkout time before 10 am.
 Before checking out, I want to have time to sleep in, take a shower, enjoy some coffee and breakfast, pack, and plan out my day.
 Even though it makes me sound lazy, I don’t want to do all of that before 10 o’clock in the morning when I’m on vacation.